narrative-environments/CourseCompendium/Theatre.md

 Both 'theatre', in the context of environment-people interactions, and 'drama', in the context of narrative-people interactions, are relevant for the design of narrative environments.

-For a discussion of the relationship betwen contemporary philosophy and theatre, see Bayly (2002).
+For a discussion of the relationship between contemporary European philosophy and theatre, see Bayly (2002).

 **References**